jfvilas/kubelog/docs/README.md

 4. Restart your Backstage instance.

 ## Configuration: Entity Pages

-1. Add the plugin as a tab to your Entity pages:
+1. Add the plugin as a tab in your Entity pages:

     Firstly, import the plugin module.
     ```typescript